The results of the main KPIs for voice tests achieved by operators with the split per the aggregation type are presented in Figure 1.

 Fig. 4.
 Average MOS values

-There is a variety of speech coding methods allowing transmission of speech effectively.
-The use of codecs is determined by the quality of radio signal, available network technology and network capacity.
+There is a variety of speech coding methods allowing transmission of the speech effectively.
+The use of codecs is determined by the quality of radio signal, available network technology and capacity of the network.
 Codecs offering the best speech quality require good radio conditions, reasonable radio resources and support of the codec by the network and mobile devices at both ends of the connection.
-In cases where the network capacity is limited, mobile operators use codecs with more efficient compression of the speech, but also providing worse speech quality.
-Distribution of the codecs used has a direct influence on the voice quality represented by MOS value (from 1 to 5, the best being 5).
-The AMR WB (Adaptive Multi-Rate Wideband) codec offers the best speech quality.
+In cases where the capacity of the network is limited, mobile operators use codecs with more efficient compression of the speech, but also providing worse speech quality.
+The distribution of the codecs used has a direct influence on the voice quality represented by MOS value (from 1 to 5, the best being 5).
+The EVS (Enhanced Voice Services) codec offers the best speech quality.

-Telenor achieved the best speech quality in all city aggregations, followed by Vip mobile and Telekom Srbija.
-The results correspond to the use of network technologies and voice codecs.
+Telekom Srbija achieved the best speech quality in all aggregations, followed by Vip mobile and Telenor far behind.
+The results correspond to use of network technologies and voice codecs.
 Telenor used AMR WB codec for more than 90% of all samples.
-The usage of AMR WB codec in the Vip mobile and Telekom Srbija networks is slightly lower, resulting in a lower speech quality achieved.
+Telekom Srbija and Vip mobile used EVS codec (available only with VoLTE functionality) resulting in much higher speech quality achieved.